 All bids received for an event will be published, along with their budget, two (2) weeks before the deadline for review by the populace.
 The populace is responsible for reviewing the bids and budgets and providing commentary to the Coronet(s) and Seneschal.

-The Coronet(s) and the Seneschal will choose a bid after reviewing the provided commentary and the accepted bid will be announced in the Baronial newsletter within two months following the deadline.
+The Coronet(s) and the Seneschal will choose a bid after reviewing the provided commentary and the accepted bid will be announced in the Baronial newsletter as soon as possible but no more than two months following the deadline.
 In case of a tie, the Exchequer will cast the deciding vote.

+The Event budget will be presented at the next Baronial business meeting for approval by a majority vote of the Finance Committee.

 Either the Financial Committee or the Emergency Financial Committee must vote to authorize any itemized expenditure in excess of the approved amount.
 Approval is not guaranteed.

 Timeframes and methods for meeting and approval in emergencies: Emergency Financial Committee